 In the two years I have been natural, I’ve saved so much money than when I was relaxed.
 Think about it, you go in for a touch-up on your relaxer almost every eight months.
 Depending on the salon and the length of your hair, this can run you between $60-$100 every eight weeks.
 In between that time, you still have to take care of your hair, so you’ll dish out money for products, styling tools, etc. Don’t get me wrong, natural hair products can be very expensive, especially in your first year when finding products your hair likes.
 But, it doesn’t compare to keeping up with a relaxer.
 Once you’re in your second year, you’ve probably found your staple products, meaning you’re not wasting money on products you might not use.
 Also, natural hair products can last you a while depending on the size of the bottle/container.

 I’ve also saved a lot of time on hair care.
-When first starting, it can be fairly time consuming to maintain your hair.
-But once you get into the groove of it and start learning techniques, you’ll started to save time.
+When first starting, it can be fairly time-consuming to maintain your hair.
+But once you get into the groove of it and start learning techniques, you’ll start to save time.
 In my second year, I learned how to do quicker techniques and styles to save me time.
-My go-to styles are twist and braid-outs, because I don’t have the time, or energy to do different styles to my hair.
+My go-to styles are twist and braid-outs because I don’t have the time, or energy to do different styles to my hair.
 Besides, I treat my hair once a week to a therapeutic wash day.

 This journey has taught me how to retain length

 When starting this journey, I made a goal to at least get my hair past my shoulders.
-This may not seem like the biggest goal, but I’ve never seen my natural hair pass my shoulders.
+This may not seem like the biggest goal, but I’ve never seen my natural hair past my shoulders.
 Only my relaxed hair has done so.
-However, overtime I totally forgot to check the length of my hair and just focus on keeping my hair healthy.
+However, over time I forgot to check the length of my hair and focused on keeping my hair healthy.
 I think that’s what shifted my journey.
-I no longer focused on the length and focused on whether my hairs health was good.
-That, in turn, helped me retain length (don’t you just love the irony).
+I no longer focused on the length, but on whether my hair’s health was good.
+That, in turn, helped me retain length (don’t you love the irony).
 Two things that helped me with hair health and length retention are:

-• Moisturizing Properly: Natural hair needs constant moisture.
+- Moisturizing Properly:Β Natural hair needs constant moisture.
 This is one of the first things you’ll learn when starting your hair journey.
-From pre-shampooing, deep conditioning, using the LOC/LCO method when styling, using water-based moisturizers, etc. There’s many ways to give your hair the moisture it needs so that it isn’t dry and brittle.
+From pre-shampooing, deep conditioning, using the LOC/LCO method when styling, using water-based moisturizers, etc. There are many ways to give your hair the moisture it needs so that it isn’t dry and brittle.

 Are you natural?
 If so, how many years have you been natural?
 What have you learned through your journey?